rancorm/git-questions/README.md

 git push -u origin $GIT_BRANCH
 ```

-The `-u` flag tells Git to establish a tracking connection, which will make push and pull much
+The `-u` or `--set-upstream` tells Git to establish a tracking reference, which argument-less **git-pull** and other commands
-easier in the future.
+make use.

 ## Workflow
 ## Collaboration & Remote Repositories